 Regensburg City Breaks

 More than 2000 years of history are reflected in the square and historic buildings of Regensburg.
-Its Stone Bridge dates all the way back to the 12th century. the impressive arched gateway, Porta Praetoriam is just north of the greatest Gothic cathedral in Bavaria, St Peter's Cathedral, and highlights just how advanced Roman architecture was. it was built in AD 179 by Emperor Marcus Aurelius and you can see more remains of the Roman wall alongside Unter den Shwinbbogen.
+Its Stone Bridge dates all the way back to the 12th century. the impressive arched gateway, Porta Praetoria is just north of the greatest Gothic cathedral in Bavaria, St Peter's Cathedral, and highlights just how advanced Roman architecture was. it was built in AD 179 by Emperor Marcus Aurelius and you can see more remains of the Roman wall alongside Unter den Shwinbbogen.

 Did you know?